svennd/tripwire_bash/README.md

 # tripwire_bash
 Simple bash tripwire, idea based on [binsnitch](https://github.com/NVISO-BE/binsnitch).
 Use it to monitor for changes in a certain directory.
 Based of a baseline file.

+## requirements
+- bash
+- md5sum (this can be changed to sha256 fairly simple)

 ## usage
 ```